-Note: This appendix will continue to be refined.
+Note: This appendix will continue to be refined and it is only providing a preliminary list of new data to be collected.

 INTRODUCTION

 Multiple datasets were utilized during development of this GSP to characterize current and historical Basin conditions.
 Monitoring networks were designed to support the evaluation of Basin conditions throughout GSP implementation, particularly with respect to the six sustainability indicators.
 The representative monitoring points (RMPs) in these monitoring networks are sites at which quantitative values for minimum or maximum thresholds, measurable objectives, and interim milestones are defined.
 New RMPs will be considered for the 5-years update based on the suggested expanded monitoring network.
 Data gaps that were identified throughout the GSP development process can be categorized into: